tvaneerd/today/may30_hidden_friends.md

 #### What about the cases where the hidden friends are _not_ found, but you wanted them to be found?

 No you didn't.

+C++ name lookup is the wild west.
+Asking the compiler to "do the right thing" is great, until it isn't.
+Some day in the future it will pick the "wrong" candidate, and you will be left scratching your head.